Bill and Bessie Too prepare to head south

 26 October 2002

-Yes, we are alive and well after the long ride across the Himalaya!
-Bessie Too and I have had a wild and spectacular rideand we're not quite done yet!
-Since leaving Leh back on September 19th, we've been far from Internetland.
+Yes, I am alive and well after the long ride across the Himalaya!
+Bessie Too and I have had a wild and spectacular ride—and we're not quite done yet!
+Since leaving Leh back on September 19th, I've been far from Internetland.
 Telephones usually don't work and even newspapers are a rarity.
 We hope you weren't worried about us!

-Yesterday we pulled into the resort town of Manali near the upper end of the Kullu Valley.
-Beautiful mountains and picturesque villages surround Manalia popular destination for Indian honeymoonersbut the town itself is full of ugly concrete buildings.
+Yesterday I pulled into the resort town of Manali near the upper end of the Kullu Valley.
+Beautiful mountains and picturesque villages surround Manali—a popular destination for Indian honeymooners—but the town itself is full of ugly concrete buildings.
 For cyclists, this is a good place to catch up on e-mail and eating!

-I'll divide the story of the long journey from Leh into four e-mails.
-Here's Part One:
+I'll divide the long journey from Leh into four parts.
+Here's #1:

-The weather hadn't been so good in Leh the past couple of days, and I'd heard that the Taglang Lathe first of three very high passeswas closed due to snow.
-We set out anyway, heading south up the Indus River past the hilltop Shey and Tikse monasteries.
+The weather hadn't been so good in Leh the past couple of days, and I'd heard that the Taglang La—the first of three very high passes—was closed due to snow.
+I set out anyway, heading south up the Indus River past the hilltop Shey and Tikse monasteries.
 Rain showers ahead threatened for a while, and then faded away.
-A stiff 7-km climb wound up to Hemis Monastery (early 17th C.), one of the most famous of Ladakh.
-It is set in a pretty wooded side valley out of sight from the Indus.
+A stiff 7-km climb wound up to Hemis Monastery (early 17th C.), one of the most famous of Ladakh, and set in a pretty wooded side valley out of sight from the Indus.
 A monk showed me and some other tourists into two halls of the massive main building and a smaller room around back, where a few monks were chanting.
 Statues and frescoes portrayed Buddhas and many Tibetan gods.

 Taglang La (5328 m) is said to be the world's second highest road pass, so I decided to spread it out over two days.
-People at Upshi reported that the pass was now open, so we left the Indus River there and turned into a narrow canyon with a sparkling stream.
-Red and green layers of shale had been tilted 90 degreesfew rock layers in this part of the Himalaya seem to remain in their original horizontal position!
-I arrived at Rumtse, the last village, early in the afternoon and had dinner at the Sugar & Spice Restaurant, which claimed to serve the world's highest dosas and idlis; unfortunately these were out of stock, but I had some tasty samosas along with a simple Indian dinner.
-We camped nearby on a meadow beside an icy stream; I was grateful for my warm sleeping bag during the frosty night.
+I spent the night near the Indus at Upshi, where people reported that the pass was now open.
+The next morning I followed a sparkling stream up a narrow canyon with colorful geology.
+Red and green layers of shale had tilted 90 degrees—few rock layers in this part of the Himalaya seem to remain in their original horizontal position!
+I arrived at Rumtse, the last village, early in the afternoon and had dinner at the Sugar & Spice Restaurant, which claimed to serve the world's highest dosas and idlis; unfortunately these were out of stock, but I had some tasty samosas along with a simple Indian dinner, then camped nearby on a meadow beside an icy stream; I was grateful for my warm sleeping bag during the frosty night.

-Another day, and another big passactually a double one.
-I got cold feet at the start of the day, thoughthe bridge had washed out and I had to wade through the frigid waters.
-The road turns away from the river and enters a narrow spectacular canyon.
-Many turns of the pedals later, we topped out at 5060-m Lachlung La, dropped to a steam, then up again onto the other side of a gorge.
+Another day, and another big pass—actually a double one.
+I got cold feet at the start of the day, though—the bridge had washed out and I had to wade through frigid waters of a small river.
+The road turned away from the river and entered a narrow spectacular canyon.
+Many turns of the pedals later, I topped out at 5060-m Lachlung La, dropped to a steam, then up again onto the other side of a gorge.
 I spotted a couple of groups of goat-like antelopes, called ibex.
-Then some funa wild descent down the 21 Gata Loops (hairpin bends) to the beautiful blue waters of the Tsarap River.
-Farther upstream we stopped for the night at another tent camp, Sarchu.
+Then some fun—a wild descent down the 21 Gata Loops (hairpin bends) to the beautiful blue waters of the Tsarap River.
+Farther upstream I stopped for the night at a tent camp in Sarchu.

 Much of the road between Leh and Manali passes through wilderness, visited only in the summer by nomads, motorists, cyclists, and trekkers.
 Roadside tent camps all pack up and go home from October to early June.
 The road has been paved due to its importance for the military, but landslides and washouts have taken out the asphalt in thousands of places.

-Another pass, of course, the next day and we followed the river ever higher to Baralacha La, a three-way pass at 4883 meters.
-It's the source for the Tsarap River we had just come up, the Bhaga (Sun) River we would be going down, and the Chandra (Moon) River we would meet later.
+Another pass, of course, the next day and I followed the river ever higher to Baralacha La, a three-way pass at 4883 meters.
+It's the source for the Tsarap River I had just come up, the Bhaga (Sun) River I would be going down, and the Chandra (Moon) River I would meet later.
 At the pass, icy peaks towered over a vast snowy plain.
 I turned west down the rough road, bouncing past road workers and army camps to the first village I'd seen in several days, Darcha.
 I could have stayed here in a basic guesthouse, but I knew that just 7 km farther in Jispa lay a luxury hotel with real beds and hot showers.
 It was a splurge, but the $12 was worth it!
 I celebrated with a Chinese dinner.

-Keylong, the district center for the area, lies only 25 km farther downriver, but what a wild ride!
-The road climbs higher and higher on the hillside with spectacular panoramas of the river and high peaks.
-Juniper trees and sage on the hillsides have scents that reminded me of Arizona.
-Keylong offers good restaurants and comfortable hotels.
+Keylong lies only 25 km downriver from Jispa, but what a wild ride!
+The road climbed higher and higher on the hillside with spectacular panoramas of the river and high peaks.
+Juniper trees and sage on the hillsides had scents that reminded me of Arizona.
+At Keylong, the district center for the area, I got a room in a comfortable hotel and enjoyed meals at good restaurants.
 I took some walks and gave Bessie Too a much-needed wash.

 Rumtse Village